Reviewing Great Ajax Corp. (AJX)'s and Gaming and Leisure Properties Inc. (NASDAQ:GLPI)'s results | New Business Observer

 |24.16

-Table 1 demonstrates Great Ajax Corp. and Gaming and Leisure Properties Inc.’s gross revenue, earnings per share (EPS) and valuation.
+Table 1 shows top-line revenue, earnings per share and valuation of the two companies.
 Gaming and Leisure Properties Inc. seems to has higher revenue and earnings compared to Great Ajax Corp.
-The business with the lower P/E out of the two companies is considered for more affordable of the two firms presently.
-Great Ajax Corp.’s shares have been trading at lower P/E ratio which means it is presently more affordable than Gaming and Leisure Properties Inc.
+The business that is more affordable between the two has a lower P/E ratio.
+Great Ajax Corp. is trading at a lower P/E ratio than Gaming and Leisure Properties Inc., indicating that it is currently more affordable of the two stocks.

 Profitability